openhab-scripters/openhab-helper-libraries/Sphinx/Contributing/Writing Docs.rst

       $ source .venv/bin/activate

-    After activating, the environment your prompt should change to this:
+    After activating the environment your prompt should change to this:

     .. code-block:: bash